 Kristine has two Master's degrees in Economics from University of Latvia and Financial Management from Centre Européen Universitaire de Nancy.
 Kristine currently lives in The Hague, the Netherlands.

-Kristine joined the FIGT Board in October 2016.
+Kristine has served on the FIGT Board since October 2016.